govau/content-guide/_types-of-content/documents.md

 - use [alternative text]({{ site.baseurl }}/accessibility-inclusivity/#images-and-alt-text) with visuals and tables
 - make sure that colour-coding is not the only way you convey information
 - use enough contrast for text and background colours (Microsoft recommends the free app [Colour Contrast Analyser](https://www.paciellogroup.com/resources/contrastanalyser/){:rel="external"}
-- use built-in headings and styles.
+- use built-in headings and styles

 Microsoft has guidance on [making Word documents more accessible](https://support.office.com/en-us/article/Creating-accessible-Word-documents-d9bf3683-87ac-47ea-b91a-78dcacb3c66d?CTT=3&amp;CorrelationId=b3c40249-a7fa-4300-9c12-5d0f79242a78&amp;ui=en-US&amp;rs=en-US&amp;ad=US){:rel="external"}.